karlyndiary/DA-Cheatsheet/Tableau/[15] Calculations/[03] Aggregate Calculations.md

 - Aggregate Measure
   - Aggregate the data at the visualization level of details (VIZ LOD)
+  - Global: Calculated Field
+  - Local: Text under Marks
+  - Executed on the fly and gets calculated when it is dropped on the view.
   - SUM: Returns the total sum of all values.
 SUM()
   - AVG: Returns the average of all values.
 AVG()
   - COUNT: Counts the number of values.
 COUNT()